LYZhelloworld/FF14Composer/README.md

 * Shift = +1 octave
 * Ctrl = -1 octave
 (Please note that Ctrl+, does not work due to some unknown bug.)

+# Recording
+Now you can record the notes with the program.
+The notes will be shown in the command line interface.

+Every time you press the Enter key, the recorded notes will be displayed.

+Press Backspace to erase ALL recorded notes (but not including the ones on the CLI).